atrocore/atropim/README.md

 ### Free vs Paid

-Every user, from small businesses to large enterprises, uses the same free core: AtroCore.
-This core can be extended with additional free and premium modules as needed.
+Every business, from small startups to large enterprises, use the exact same powerful, open-source core: AtroCore.
+Because our free core modules – including AtroPIM, Import, and Export – are incredibly feature-rich, the **free version is more than enough to satisfy the needs of the vast majority of users**.
-We also offer SaaS Editions, hosted in the cloud, which include some or all premium modules depending on the edition.

-- The core modules, including AtroCore, PIM, Import, Export, and several others, are open-source and freely available.
-These free modules are more than enough for the needs of most users.
-- Selected enterprise-level features, such as AI integration, advanced reporting, and automated data quality management, are offered through paid modules.
+You only need to expand your system with paid Premium Modules if your business scales to require highly specialized, enterprise-grade capabilities.

+For teams that prefer a managed cloud environment, we offer hosted SaaS plans.

 ## Technology